Royal Wedding Rumors: True Or False?

 — Perez Hilton (@PerezHilton) June 3, 2018

 The next royal wedding myth is actually true.
-The story went that wedding guests, even celebs had to surrender their cell phones before entering St. George’s Chapel.
+The story went that wedding guests, even celebs, had to surrender their cell phones before entering St. George’s Chapel.
 If you think about it, this is the reason we haven’t seen any candid shots from inside the church, so it does make sense.
 Many celebrities and even writers had photos taken on their way into some of the wedding events, but none were able to take photos or videos inside, but because everyone had to either leave their phone at home or surrender it at the door, there were no candids taken inside.

 One story had it that Serena Williams played a mean game of beer pong at the evening party at Frogmore House, beating all who challenged her, said a British tabloid.
 Even though Prince Harry married an American, the evening party was hardly the kind of event for red Solo brand cups, so this one is certainly a rumor, as friends say that Williams isn’t even a beer drinker.